cyruslk/Modem_clicker/logs.md

 3. The mouse coordinates is received on the server side and passed to the robojs API - exact piece of code: `robot.moveMouse(x, y);` .

 4. That's it I guess.
-As a result the mouse is looped from the client to the server and from the server back to the client.
+I don't need to `emit back`  the coordinates to the client using `RECEIVE_COORDINATES` .
+As a result the mouse is looped from the client to the server and altered from the server back to the client.

    EDIT: I'LL INVERSE THE COORDINATES COMING FROM THE BROWSER TO MAKE SURE THIS IS WORKING AS EXPECTED.